vidhithakkar71/laravel-log-snippets/README.md

 # Laravel Log Snippets

-**Laravel Log Snippets** is a lightweight Visual Studio Code extension that helps Laravel developers quickly log variables using `Log::info()` and `Log::error()` — all with a single shortcut.
+**Laravel Log Snippets** is a lightweight Visual Studio Code extension designed for Laravel developers.
+It helps you quickly log variables using `Log::info()` and `Log::error()` with just a single shortcut.

 ## 🚀 Features

-- 🔍 Automatically generate `Log::info()` or `Log::error()` statements
+- 🔍 Automatically generates `Log::info()` or `Log::error()` statements
-- 🧠 Logs selected variable name and value
+- 🧠 Logs the selected variable name and value
-- 🧹 Clean code insertion on the next line
+- 🧹 Clean insertion of code on the next line
-- ⚡ Zero configuration needed
+- ⚡ Zero configuration required

 ## ⌨️ Keyboard Shortcuts